Hot right now: The hottest new restaurants in Dubai

 Estiatorio Milos Dubai

 Under the leadership of renowned chef Costas Spiliadis, Estiatorio Milos is a Mediterranean seafood restaurant that promises a gastronomic journey that revolves around Hellenic cuisine, fine wine and exceptional hospitality.
-Milos Dubai is a tribute to age-old customs and the art of communal dining.
 The menu showcases exclusively the freshest ingredients, ranging from Greek wild oysters to succulent ceviches and tzatziki, all presented in their purest form with a sprinkle of Aegean rock salt or a splash of olive oil sourced from ancient Koroneiki olive trees.

 GO: Follow @milosdubai on Instagram for more information.